This Apple Tart is a delicious

-combination of a shortbread crust, a cream cheese filling, slices of
+combination of a buttery crisp shortbread crust, a soft and creamy

 makes a perfect base for this Apple Tart.
 I love its buttery flavor and

 crisp texture and it is so easy to make.
 The ingredients are simply placed